-- The Australian additions/changes can be viewed by filtering on the Source columns on the Headings and Group sheets.
-If the value is blank or 4.1, that is an AGS 4.1 standard.
-Anything else was added in the Australian localisation.
+- The Australian additions/changes can be viewed by filtering on the Status column on Groups sheet and Version column on Headings sheet.
+A value including AU was added or edited in the Australian localisation.

 - For reference: A Group is like a table in a database and a Heading is like a column/field in a database

 - An .ags file is a ‘CSV-like’ file that can be opened in a text editor, Excel, or geotechnical software package (e.g., gINT with Datgel DGD Tool, gINT, Holebase, etc. see: https://www.ags.org.uk/data-format/software/ )

 Background to the proposed Australian Localisation